5 Important Data Storage Trends 2024-2026

 While the amount of data is steadily increasing, the energy required to store all of the data is growing exponentially.

-Both technology leaders and environmental activists are sounding the alarms.
+Both technology leaders and environmental activists are sounding the alarm.

 Data centers create an enormous amount of heat and, in order for all of the tech to continue working properly, substantial cooling must take place.